Extracting Daily Dosage from Medication Instructions in EHRs: An Automated Approach and Lessons Learned: Discussion

 As observed in Figure \ref{fig:route}, human experts did not provide a daily dosage value in 17\% of prescriptions.
 This 17\% consists mostly of medications delivered either by oral, topical, subcutaneous, vaginal, or ophthalmic routes of administration.
 In the following section we discuss these cases as organized by the medication's routes of administration.

-\textit{Oral.} For oral medications, we identified three major categories of reasons for why human experts did not provide a daily dosage value: \begin{enumerate} \item Need more information, where Sig alone is insufficient to determine daily dose, including Sigs that are lacking in detail (uninformative sig), missing information (incomplete sig), or presenting conflicting instructions. \item Variable dose over different days, where the daily dosage varies from day to day. \item Daily dose not meaningful, where the medication is prescribed either for use under a specific set of circumstances (non-routine dose), or as a one time single administration (one time dose). \end{enumerate}

-Figure \ref{fig:gt-analysis-oral} is an analysis of oral medication prescriptions reviewed by human experts, and shows the number of oral prescriptions where the human experts calculated a daily dosage, the number of prescriptions where they did not provide a daily dosage, and the reasons why.
+\textit{Oral.} For oral medications, we identified three major categories of reasons for why human experts did not provide a daily dosage value: \begin{enumerate} \itemsep{-2mm} \item Need more information, where Sig alone is insufficient to determine daily dose, including Sigs that are lacking in detail (uninformative sig), missing information (incomplete sig), or presenting conflicting instructions. \item Variable dose over different days, where the daily dosage varies from day to day. \item Daily dose not meaningful, where the medication is prescribed either for use under a specific set of circumstances (non-routine dose), or as a one time single administration (one time dose). \end{enumerate} Figure \ref{fig:gt-analysis-oral} is an analysis of oral medication prescriptions reviewed by human experts, and shows the number of oral prescriptions where the human experts calculated a daily dosage, the number of prescriptions where they did not provide a daily dosage, and the reasons why.

 The largest category of oral medication orders where experts did not provide a daily dosage were cases where more information beyond the Sig was needed to determine the daily dosage value, either because the Sig was uninformative, missing key information, or contained ambiguous or conflicting instructions that need clarification.
 In the case of uninformative Sigs, the actual patient instructions may be written elsewhere.
 However, Sigs with either missing, ambiguous, or conflicting instructions reflect a Sig quality issue, which has been studied in more detail by Yang et al\cite{refSigQuality}.
 The second major category were Sigs that indicate varying dosing over different days.
 A common example is a tapering dose, where the patient is instructed to start taking the prescription at a specific dose, then gradually reduce the dose over a certain number of days until eventually the medication is discontinued.
 Since the daily dosage value changes depending on the specific day, our current representation of a single daily dosage value is insufficient to capture these cases of varying dosages.
 Lastly, in some cases the drug was not taken regularly enough for a daily dosage value to be meaningful.
 Common examples are prescriptions with instructions to only take the medication in a specific scenario, such as \textit{`30-60 minutes before sexual intercourse'}, \textit{`one hour prior to procedure'}, or \textit{`at onset of headache'}.
 Table \ref{table:exampleNoDD} shows some examples of Sigs for oral medications that fall under each of these categories.